Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/CompositeStructures.md

 * construction of new objects: `empty`, `reverse`, `similar`
 * iteration: `iterate`, `keys`, `values`, `pairs`

 Composite vectors are suited for the situations where other attributes are not affected by the modification of the elements.
-Note that arithmatic operations and logical operations excluding `==` and `isequal` are not supported.
+Note that arithmetic operations and logical operations excluding `==` and `isequal` are not supported.

 ## CompositeDict